-We'll send a copy of the trust to the plan owner and trustees in the post, and will notify the trustees in writing that they've been appointed.
+We'll send a copy of the trust to the plan owner and trustees in the post and will notify the trustees in writing that they've been appointed.
 You can also download a copy from your dashboard as part of the client pack.

 You can update the trustees on the online application at any point before you submit.
 Once the application has been submitted the trust is in place, to change the details you would either need to cancel the application and complete a new application if the plan hasn’t started or, ask the plan owner and trustees to complete a deed of appointment and retirement/removal of trustees if the plan has started.

-A paper trust form should be completed for Business Menu and Relevant Life Plans if you choose not to complete the trust online as part of the application.
+A paper or PDF trust form should be completed for Business Menu and Relevant Life Plans if you choose not to complete the trust online as part of the application.
 This must be completed before the plan starts to avoid adverse tax consequences.
 For all other plans, a paper trust form can be completed either at the same time as the application or at a later date.

-As an alternative to using a trust, for Personal Menu plans your client can nominate a beneficiary to receive any payment after your they die.
+As an alternative to using a trust, for Personal Menu plans your client can nominate a beneficiary to receive any payment after they die.
 This can be done during the application process.
 If your client's situation is straightforward and they know who they currently want to benefit, then beneficiary nomination is suitable.